 Learn How to Craft Engaging and Thought-Provoking Pitches

-With #CanLitPit one week away, it’s time to write and refine your pitches!
+#CanLitPit is under 1 week away so it’s time to write and refine your pitches!
 Creating an engaging and thought-provoking pitch while following the #CanLitPit guidelines will be a challenge.
-However, the entire team at DigiWriting and participating #CanLitPit publishers and literary agents know that Canadian writers are up for the task!
+However, the entire team at DigiWriting and participating #CanLitPit publishers know that Canadian writers are up for the task!
+Plus, a refined and perfected pitch will increase your changes of receiving a like on pitch day.

 To help you get started, we have put together the following blog full of pitch writing tips.
 Once you have crafted your pitches, post them in a special post on our Facebook page for feedback from your fellow writers.
-You may also receive feedback from Canadian editor Julie Sadler.
-Based in Toronto, Julie is a substantive editor and author coach with plenty of experience helping writers craft effective pitches.
+You may also receive feedback from Canadian editor Una Verdandi.
+Based in Toronto, Una is a substantive editor and author coach with plenty of experience helping writers craft effective pitches.

 Don’t forget that any feedback you provide on another writer’s pitch(es) should be constructive with the intent to HELP them improve their pitch(es).
 Should anyone post a derogatory comment, it will be removed.